Skip to Content

 If you’re looking at a one-purchase way of getting into the game, there are currently three starter sets available.
 Each of them include rules, two armies of miniatures, dice, a ruler for measuring and a battlefield:

-• The Command Edition adds the full rules (but not the actual core book) and a set of plastic scenery to the mix.
+• The Ultimate Starter Set adds the full rules (but not the actual core book) and a set of plastic scenery to the mix.

-If you just want to build one army, the Start Collecting / Combat patrol boxes are also great.
+If you just want to build one army, the Combat patrol boxes are also great.
 You can check out our overview of all 40k Combat Patrol boxes here.

 How to build an army in warhammer 40k